 - 6.19 The different villages and landscapes in the National Park all have a distinctive character, although they are also all recognisably part of the New Forest, linked by its particular history, economy and culture. - 6.20 The first National Park purpose, together with national planning policy, recognises the importance of conserving and enhancing an area's local character.
 The level of development pressure within the National Park is evidenced by the level of planning applications received by the Authority each year.
-Since becoming a Local Planning Authority in 2006 the Authority has determined an average of just under 900 planning applications per year. - 6.21 Whilst the vast majority of these applications entail minor development, increasing amounts of such small scale household development can result in a creeping suburbanisation of the National Park, slowly eroding the Forest's distinctive character. - 6.22 Many of the grass verges within the Forest are designated as Sites of Special Scientific Interest (SSSIs) and are of national importance for nature conservation.
+Since becoming a Local Planning Authority in 2006 the Authority has determined an average of just under 900 planning applications per year. - 6.21 Whilst the vast majority of these applications entail minor development, increasing amounts of such small-scale household development can result in a creeping suburbanisation of the National Park, slowly eroding the Forest's distinctive character. - 6.22 Many of the grass verges within the Forest are designated as Sites of Special Scientific Interest (SSSIs) and are of national importance for nature conservation.
 They are therefore legally protected against damage.
 In addition, grass verges contribute to the appearance and rural character of the National Park.
 Parking, driving or storing building materials on the grass verges can cause serious damage and have a harmful impact on their landscape, ecological and grazing value.
-Much work has been undertaken on this issue in the Western Escarpment Conservation Area, and through the work undertaken by the Verderers of the New Forest and Forestry Commission as part of the Higher Level Stewardship scheme.
+Much work has been undertaken on this issue in the Western Escarpment Conservation Area, and through the work undertaken by the Verderers of the New Forest and Forestry Commission as part of the Higher Level Stewardship scheme. - 6.23 To build a new drive or access over a SSSI verge, planning consent from the National Park Authority and approval from Natural England and the Verderers of the New Forest is required, as well as consent from the Forestry Commission if it is on Crown Land.
+In most cases, the Authority will consider the use of planning conditions restricting the storage of building materials and parking of contractor's vehicles on the protected grass verges.